-Figure 134: Painting of a Squadron Sergeant Major (SSM) of the King Edward’s Horse in Undress uniform based upon the photograph in Figure 133 circa 1912.
-The SSM in the painting unlike in the photograph is wearing the Lancer style girdle and has an Efficiency star above his right sleeve cuff denoting that he has attended a sufficient number of drills, parades and an annual camp over four years (R. J. Smith collection).
-Figure 135: Postcard photograph of (left to right): Permanent Staff Instructor, Squadron Sergeant Major (as per Figures 136-137); an as yet unidentified Captain (three pips on his sleeve rank panel); Lieutenant George Gray Russell; Squadron Quarter Master Serjeant Frederick Willet Skepelhorn (an embroidered crown above four inverted chevrons on both sleeves) and Serjeant G. H. Tiplady, 'A' Squadron wearing a Queen's South Africa medal (?) with multiple bars and 'A' Squadron King's Colonial's collar badges.
+Figure 140: Photograph of a group of Senior NCOs and Other Ranks in the Undress uniform of the King Edward’s Horse walking out circa 1911 (Courtesy of David Knight).
+Figure 141: Postcard photograph of (left to right): Squadron Sergeant Major (as per Figures 139-140); an as yet unidentified Captain (three pips on his sleeve rank panel); Lieutenant George Gray Russell; Squadron Quarter Master Serjeant Frederick Willet Skepelhorn (an embroidered crown above four inverted chevrons on both sleeves) and Serjeant G. H. Tiplady, 'A' Squadron wearing a Queen's South Africa medal (?) with multiple bars and 'A' Squadron King's Colonial's collar badges.
 The postcard dates to between 1912 and August 1914.